 The climb from Relva is steep.
 Wear sturdy shoes, bring water, and in summer start before 9 a.m. before the heat peaks.

-Pro Tip: Monsanto is popular with Spanish day-trippers.
+Pro Tip: Monsanto draws Spanish day-trippers in large numbers.
 The nine-car miradouro lot fills by mid-morning on weekends and Spanish public holidays.
 Weekday mornings before 9 a.m. are a different village entirely.

 monsanto the honest guide to the granite village 2